dasch-swiss/dsp-metadata-gui/README.md

 #### Pipenv

+--> The repo is in the process of being switched from pipenv to poetry.

 Use `pipenv` for a seamless development experience.
 In order to have both dependencies and dev-dependencies installed from the `Pipfile`, set up the virtual environment running
 ```